jshawl/jesse.sh/posts/2025-11-23-static-ssl-nim-binaries.md

 ---
-title: static ssl nim binaries
+title: Static SSL Nim Binaries
 ---

-The goal: a static nim binary that can make http requests using ssl with no dependencies or runtime configuration.
+The goal: a static Nim binary that can make http requests using ssl with no dependencies or runtime configuration.

 This is useful for creating single-file deployables or running in minimal